coderefinery/jupyter/_episodes/02-interface.md

 - [jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git) is a JupyterLab extension for version control using Git, and
 - [jupyterlab/github](https://www.npmjs.com/package/@jupyterlab/github) is a JupyterLab extension for accessing GitHub repositories.

-All three extension can be used from within the JupyterLab interface.
+All three extensions can be used from within the JupyterLab interface.

 > ## Working with Git from JypyterLab
 >